By Jason Boyle

 I was initially concerned that the Cruz harness would not provide a comfortable ride while running with the pack because it is so unique.
 It provides a different feeling than a traditional hydration pack or the running vests that I am used to.
 That being said, I found it to be a very comfortable fit, and after a couple training runs didn’t really notice that it was different.
 I found that it does bounce a bit with a full hydration bladder while running.
 I expected this to lead to chaffing on my back, but that has not been the case.
 I was surprisingly chafe free with this pack even though it moves around a bit more than I was used to.
 Overall, I give the pack an A for comfort.

 This concludes my first update.
-Check back in a month or so for my final thoughts.
+Check back for my final thoughts.

 Thanks to 4alloutdoors.org and Cotopaxi for providing the pack for this review.